ibrathesheriff/sheriffs-jailhouse/content/episodes/breaking-prod-it-doesnt-get-sillier-than-this.md

     return get_status_response("Request failed.
 Please try again.")
 ```

-So just before communicating that an error occurred to the User the `log_unexpected_error` function was called.
+So just before communicating to the User that an error occurred, the `log_unexpected_error` function was called.

 ## This looks simple enough, where did things go wrong?
 Remember the last line of the `log_unexpected_error` function: